top of page

 Jan 2019 Ashurbanipal exhibition, British Museum - a guided tour to alumni from Selwyn College, Cambridge.

-Jan 2017 Leicester Museum and Art Gallery spoke to Leicester Egyptological Society on ‘Myth and Poetry in Mesopotamia’
+Jan 2017 Leicester Museum and Art Gallery ‘Myth and Poetry in Mesopotamia’.

 Media Consultancy